 Is being in an area that's growing quickly a good thing or a bad thing?

 But today we're going to put opinions aside and just look at the cold hard facts -- over the past five years, which cities in Utah have the grown the fastest.

 After getting knee deep in the Census's American Community Survey, we emerged with this set of cities in the Beehive State that have people climbing over each other to get in.

-If you happen to be a resident of Saratoga Springs, you’re probably not too surprised to find it on our list.
+What's the fastest growing city in Utah for 2020?
+Based on the most recent ACS data, Herriman ranks as the fastest growing city in Utah.
+If you happen to be a resident of Herriman, you're probably not too surprised to find it on our list.

-If you’re surprised–and you’re wondering why these places are kind of a big deal–keep reading.
-We’ll tell you what makes each of these 10 places in Utah are growing like weeds–but first, a bit about our methodology.
+If you're surprised--and you're wondering why these places are kind of a big deal--keep reading.
+We'll tell you what makes each of these 10 places in Utah are growing like weeds.

 For more Utah state reading: